 The percentage of shares beneficially owned is computed on the basis of 28,428,337 shares of our common stock outstanding as of January 31, 2018.
-The percentage of shares beneficially owned after this offering gives effect to the sale of 3,400,000 shares of common stock by us in this offering and assumes no exercise of the underwriters' option to purchase additional shares in this offering.
+For purposes of the table below, we have assumed that 3,000,000 shares of common stock will be issued by us in this public offering.
 Shares of our common stock that a person has the right to acquire within 60 days of January 31, 2018, are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.